mittwald/kubernetes-loadwatcher/README.md

 ## Synopsis

 By default, Kubernetes will not evict Pods from a node based on CPU usage, since CPU is considered a compressible resource.
-However, in some cases it might be desirable to actually evict some pods from a node with high CPU load.
+However, in some cases it might be desirable to actually evict some pods from a node with high CPU load (or at least to prevent Kubernetes from scheduling even more pods on a node that is already overloaded).

 This project contains a small Kubernetes controller that watches each node's CPU load; when a certain threshold is exceeded, the node will be tainted (so that no additional workloads are scheduled on an already-overloaded node) and finally the controller will start to evict Pods from the node.